throuz/binance-heikin-ashi-bot/README.md

 npm i
 ```

-Create `configs/env-config-dev.js` or `configs/env-config-prod.js`, please refer to the `configs/env-config-example.js` content.
+Create `configs/env-config-mock.js` or `configs/env-config-real.js`, please refer to the `configs/env-config-example.js` content.

 Trading parameters can be modified in `configs/trade-config.js`.

-This command for `configs/env-config-dev.js`
+This command for mock trading.

 ```
-npm run start:dev
+npm run app:mock
 ```

-This command for `configs/env-config-prod.js`
+This command for real trading.

 ```
-npm run start:prod
+npm run app:real
 ```

 ## Strategy

-This robot will randomly select a trading pair and automatically determine whether it meets the conditions for opening a position.
-When opening a position, it will set a take profit & stop loss orders based on Fibonacci retracement.
+This robot will determine whether to place a trade based on Heikin-Ashi and volume.

 ## Contributing